Jhon-crypt/notaries-client/README.md

 3. **Configure Environment Variables**:
    - Go to Vercel Dashboard → Project Settings → Environment Variables
    - Add all variables from `.env` file

+**Note**: The `vercel.json` configuration rewrites all routes to `index.html`, allowing React Router to handle client-side routing properly.
+This prevents 404 errors when reloading pages or accessing routes directly.

 #### Option 2: Netlify Deployment